wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 Donate link: http://www.tipsandtricks-hq.com
 Tags: security, secure, Anti Virus, antivirus, ban, ban hacker, virus, firewall, firewall security, login, lockdown, htaccess, hack, malware, vulnerability, protect, protection, phishing, database, backup, plugin, sql injection, ssl, restrict, login captcha, bot, hotlink, 404 detection, admin, rename, Requires at least: 3.5
-Tested up to: 3.8.1
+Tested up to: 3.9
-Stable tag: 3.7.2
+Stable tag: 3.7.3
 License: GPLv3

 A comprehensive, user-friendly, all in one WordPress security and firewall plugin for your site.

 == Description ==
-= A COMPREHENSIVE, EASY TO USE AND WELL SUPPORTED WORDPRESS SECURITY PLUGIN =
+= A COMPREHENSIVE, EASY TO USE, STABLE AND WELL SUPPORTED WORDPRESS SECURITY PLUGIN =

 WordPress itself is a very secure platform.
 However, it helps to add some extra security and firewall to your site by using a security plugin that enforces a lot of good security practices.